A free pdf book on the fascination of light, electricity, magnetism and the human brain.

 The text also explains how nature builds brains and what people can do with them.
 How do we form physical concepts?
 What can we observe?
 How much of the future can we predict?
 How can one use to use electrodynamics to find out the number you are thinking of?
 What is a good lie?
 Why is there levitation?
 Why is there no free energy in nature?

-The book guarantees to be interesting and surprising on every page: it includes many embedded colour films and a large number of colour photographs, riddles, tables, internet links and curiosities.
-Enjoy!
+The book guarantees to be interesting and surprising on every page: it includes many embedded colour films and a large number of photographs, riddles, tables, internet links and curiosities.
+Enjoy the adventure!

 |Download volume III||LIGHT, CHARGES AND BRAINS|

 |3||What is light?||88|